Brampton Man Struck and Killed on the 401

 - Part of Major Roadway Closed After Pedestrian Struck by Vehicle in Brampton

-- Road Closed After Pedestrian Struck in Brampton
+- Police Investigating After Pedestrian Struck by Vehicle in Brampton

-- Pedestrian Injured After Being Struck by Vehicle in Brampton
+- Police Identify Elderly Man Killed After Being Struck by a Vehicle in Brampton